What Is It Like to Rent a Car from Turo?

 You can access Turo via their website or phone app.
-After picking the car that you want, just hit the checkout button and all the grand total amount (which includes a small trip fee from Turo) is totaled up for you.
-There are extras that can be thrown in, like insurance or unlimited trip miles, but the nice part is that it’s all laid out for you and the reservation is easy to make.
-The owners do set parameters like how many totals miles you can drive the car and a cleaning fee, but the best part is the transparency of it.
+After picking the car that you want, just hit the checkout button, and the grand total amount (which includes a small trip fee from Turo) is totaled up for you.
+Some extras can be thrown in, like insurance or unlimited trip miles, but the nice part is that it’s all laid out for you, and the reservation is easy to make.
+The owners set parameters — like how many total miles you can drive the car and a cleaning fee.
+But the best part is the transparency of it.

 My personal rental story

-I always wanted a Honda S2000, but not to be a garage queen, I actually wanted to daily drive it.
-During my car shopping process, I test drove numerous S2000s, but the 10-minute drive at the dealership wasn’t enough to see if I could live with the car day-to-day, so I turned to Turo.com.
+I always wanted a Honda S2000, but not to be a garage queen; I actually wanted to drive it daily.
+During my car shopping process, I test-drove numerous S2000s.
+But the 10-minute drive at the dealership wasn’t enough to see if I could live with the car daily.
+So I turned to Turo.com.

-After getting through the reservation process on the website, I traded a few messages with the owner to set up the time and meeting spot.
-Since he lived near me, I met him at his house and he instructed me to inspect the car and said I could take pictures of its current condition in case anything were to happen.
-After another signature for the inspection report, I was off, in my brand-not-so-new, semi-rented S2000.
+After getting through the reservation process, I traded a few messages with the owner.
+He lived near me, so I met him at his house.
+He instructed me to inspect the car, so I could take pictures of its condition in case anything happened.
+After another signature for the inspection report, I was off in my brand-not-so-new, semi-rented S2000.

 I drove the car all over the Bay Area, keeping track of the miles as I went.
 The athletic S2000 handled well driving down the winding roads to the beach.
 It also cut sharply through corners in the canyons.
 At one point, I got stuck in rush-hour traffic, but it wasn’t too bad.
 To top the experience off, I went to IKEA at one point to see how practical the tiny trunk was.
 It’s not bad.